jimmfan/spark-playground-scratch/src/knowledge_share/git_training.md

-Git Training Session: Understanding Pull, Push, Fetch, and Branches Introduction
+Git Training Session: Understanding Pull, Push, Fetch, and Branches

+Introduction

 Welcome to our Git training session!
 Today, we'll demystify some fundamental Git concepts: git pull, git push, git fetch, and the differences between local and remote branches.
 To make things easier, we'll use the analogy of a shared folder (remote repository) and your local PC (local repository).

 The Basics of Git
 Before diving into specific commands, let's recap what Git is:

 Git: A version control system to track changes in your code.

 Repository: A storage location for your code.

 Local Repository: The copy of the repository on your local machine.

 Remote Repository: The copy of the repository on a server (like GitHub, GitLab, etc.).

+## Differences Between Local and Remote Branches
+Local Branch: Your personal workspace where you can make changes without affecting others.
+Like a folder on your PC.
+Remote Branch: The shared workspace where everyone's changes are stored.
+Like a shared folder on a network drive.

 Understanding Branches
 Local Branch: This is like a personal workspace on your PC where you make changes.

 Remote Branch: This is like a shared folder on a server where everyone shares their changes.

 Commands Overview

-git pull: Updates your local branch with changes from the remote branch. git push: Sends your local changes to the remote branch. git fetch: Gets the latest changes from the remote branch but doesn’t merge them into your local branch.
+### git pull: Updates your local branch with changes from the remote branch.
-Using the Shared Folder Analogy
-Imagine you and your team are working on a project.
-There's a shared folder on a network drive that everyone can access.
-You have your own copy of this folder on your PC.

-git pull - Getting Updates
 Analogy: You check the shared folder for any updates your team members have added, and you copy those updates to your local folder.
-Command: git pull
-This command combines git fetch and git merge.
-It fetches changes from the remote branch and merges them into your local branch.
-Example: git pull origin main
+Example: git pull origin maingit pull
-git push - Sharing Your Changes
-Analogy: You’ve made some changes in your local folder and now you want to share them with the team by updating the shared folder.
-Command: git push
-This command sends your local changes to the remote branch.
-Example: git push origin main
-git fetch - Checking for Updates
-Analogy: You look at the shared folder to see if there are any updates without actually copying them to your local folder yet.
-Command: git fetch
-This command retrieves changes from the remote branch but does not merge them into your local branch.
-Example: git fetch origin
-Differences Between Local and Remote Branches
-Local Branch: Your personal workspace where you can make changes without affecting others.
-Like a folder on your PC.
-Remote Branch: The shared workspace where everyone's changes are stored.
-Like a shared folder on a network drive.

-Visuals for Git Commands
-git pull
 Imagine two Windows Explorer windows side by side:

 Left Window (Shared Folder - Remote Repository):